Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Bubble trees and the Nonbubbling Theorem

-We allow a vertex $v$ to correspond to a constant map, but only when $v$ is the parent of another vertex.
-In this case we say that $f_v$ is a {\em ghost bubble\/}.
 We also allow some of the necks $\gamma _v$ to be constant maps to a single point of $M$.
+Finally, we require that $f_v$ be nonconstant when $v$ is not the parent of another vertex.